Learning Outcomes

 - The agreed success fee, payable only if the client wins.

-- The definition of "success" (e.g., obtaining damages, settling on favourable terms).
+- The definition of "success" (e.g., obtaining damages, costs recovered, injunctive relief, settlement above a minimum threshold).

-- The client’s liability for disbursements (e.g., court fees, expert reports), which are usually payable win or lose unless otherwise agreed.
+- The client’s liability for disbursements (e.g., court fees, expert reports, counsel’s fees), which are usually payable win or lose unless otherwise agreed.

 The success fee reflects the risk the solicitor takes in not being paid if the case fails.
-The higher the risk, the higher the justified success fee—subject to statutory caps.
+The higher the assessed litigation risk, the higher the justified success fee—subject to statutory caps.
+The uplift must be a genuine, evidence-based reflection of risk (supported by a documented risk assessment) and must not be designed simply to inflate income.

 Worked Example 1.1